First, let's isolate the conditional clause.

-"If it is left to stand, the cooked pasta sticks together."
+"If left to stand, cooked pasta sticks together."

-"If it has been left to stand, cooked pasta sticks together."
+"If it hadn't been left to stand, the cooked pasta wouldn't have stuck together."

 then, we would have a Type 3 clause, where the statement looks back at a past event that, if changed, could have determined a different outcome.